SIC-POVMs from Stark units: Prime dimensions n^2+3: Stark units and zeta functions

 \subsection{Stark units as special values of zeta functions}

 Aside from References~\citenum{stark3,stark4,tate}, the material in this section is explained in a down-to-earth manner in our context in Refs. \citenum{Kopp} and \citenum{roblot}.

+Recall the definition $\dd = 1+\sqrt{d+1}$, so that in particular as ideals of~$\ZZ_K$,~$(\dd)(\dd^\tau) = (d)$.
 From now on our modulus will always be $\mm = \dd \jj$.
 Each of the partial zeta functions \eqref{parz} has an analytic continuation which is meromorphic on the whole of $\CC$, with just a single simple pole at $s=1$, the residue of which is independent of $\sigma$.
 So the differences $\zeta(s,\sigma) - \zeta(s,\sigma')$ are entire functions (cf. Theorem 3.4 in Ref.~\citenum{Kopp}).
 The \emph{Stark units}~\cite{stark3} attached to the extension $K^{\dd\jj}/K$ are defined from a particular set of these, as we now explain.